Running BLAST searches on your local machine can have several advantages over running the searches remotely at the NCBI:

 - Mask low complexity regions.
 Mask off segments of the query sequence that have low compositional complexity.
 Filtering can eliminate statistically significant, but biologically uninteresting reports from the BLAST output (e.g. hits against common acidic-, basic- or proline-rich regions), leaving the more biologically interesting regions of the query sequence available for specific matching against database sequences.

 - Expect.
-The threshold for reporting matches against database sequences: the default value is 10, meaning that under the circumstances of this search, 10 matches are expected to be found merely by chance according to the stochastic model of Karlin and Altschul (1990).
-Details of how E-values are calculated can be found at the NCBI: http://www.ncbi.nlm.nih.gov/BLAST/tutorial/Altschul-1.html If the E-value ascribed to a match is greater than the EXPECT threshold, the match will not be reported.
-Lower EXPECT thresholds are more stringent, leading to fewer chance matches being reported.
+The threshold for reporting matches against database sequences.
+The Expect value (E-value) describes the number of hits one can expect to see matching a query by chance when searching against a database of a given size.
+If the E-value ascribed to a match is greater than the value entered in the Expect field, the match will not be reported.
+Details of how E-values are calculated can be found at the NCBI: http://www.ncbi.nlm.nih.gov/BLAST/tutorial/Altschul-1.html.
+Lower thresholds are more stringent, leading to fewer chance matches being reported.
 Increasing the threshold results in more matches being reported, but many may just matching by chance, not due to any biological similarity.
-Values of E less than one can be entered as decimals, or in scientific notiation.
+Values lower than 1 can be entered as decimals, or in scientific notiation.
 For example, 0.001, 1e-3 and 10e-4 would be equivalent and acceptable values.

 - Word Size.
 BLAST is a heuristic that works by finding word-matches between the query and database sequences.
 You may think of this process as finding "hot-spots" that BLAST can then use to initiate extensions that might lead to full-blown alignments.
 For nucleotide-nucleotide searches (i.e. "BLASTn") an exact match of the entire word is required before an extension is initiated, so that you normally regulate the sensitivity and speed of the search by increasing or decreasing the wordsize.
 For other BLAST searches non-exact word matches are taken into account based upon the similarity between words.
 The amount of similarity can be varied so that you normally uses just the wordsizes 2 and 3 for these searches.